Counseling And Therapy

 Collaborative alliance

 The therapeutic relationship is a collaborative alliance where we work together towards your goals.
-I develop it using curiosity – and never judgment.
+I develop it using curiosity – never judgment.
 My curiosity can help activate yours, and I believe that process activates much of what’s “therapeutic”.

 Accurate picture